codarchlab/epidocConverter/README.md

 # epidocConverter

-A PHP library to convert Epidoc-XMLs to HTML, using the XSLT Stylesheets and the Saxon XSLT 2.0 Processor or some fallback Stylesheets and the PHP XSLT 1.0 Processor.
+A PHP library to convert EpiDoc-XMLs to HTML, using the XSLT Stylesheets and the Saxon XSLT 2.0 Processor or some fallback Stylesheets and the PHP XSLT 1.0 Processor.

 Version 1.5, 2016.

 Author: Philipp Franck.

+Try it out on [http://epidoc.dainst.org/]([http://epidoc.dainst.org/])

 ## Requirements